zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 where we defined \\(\omega_p = p \thinspace \omega_1\\), with the *Fourier coefficients* \\(\bm{E_p}\\) given by the integral

-$$ \tag{2.8}
+$$ \tag{2.11}
 	\bm{E_p}(\bm{r})
 	= \frac{1}{T_1} \int\_{-T_1/2}^{\thinspace T_1/2} \bm{E}(\bm{r}, t) e^{-i \omega_p t} dt
 	= \braket{u_p \vert \bm{E}}.
 $$

-Equation 2.8 can be interpreted as the [projection](https://en.wikipedia.org/wiki/Hilbert_space#Fourier_analysis) onto the [discrete Fourier basis](https://en.wikipedia.org/wiki/Fourier_series#Hilbert_space_interpretation), with Equation 2.7 showing the reconstruction.
-The beautiful thing about the discrete Fourier basis is that it is orthonormal, which means that the individual elements of Equation 2.7 (called *harmonics*) are completely independent of each other:
+Equation 2.11 can be interpreted as the [projection](https://en.wikipedia.org/wiki/Hilbert_space#Fourier_analysis) onto the discrete [Fourier basis](https://en.wikipedia.org/wiki/Fourier_series#Hilbert_space_interpretation), with Equation 2.10 showing the reconstruction.
+The beautiful thing about the discrete Fourier basis is that it is orthonormal, which means that the individual elements of Equation 2.10 (called *harmonics*) are completely independent of each other:

-$$ \tag{2.9}
+$$ \tag{2.12}
 	\braket{u_p \vert u_q}
 	= \frac{1}{T_1} \int\_{-T_1/2}^{\thinspace T_1/2} e^{i (\omega_q - \omega_p) t} dt
 	= \delta_{p,q},
 $$

 where \\(\delta_{p,q}\\) is the [Kronecker delta](https://en.wikipedia.org/wiki/Kronecker_delta#Integral_representations) function.

+---

 Similarly to Equation 2.2, if the time-domain field is real,